Woman looking pensive and downward, hand on head, other arm across legs

 The Voice You Thought You Lost

-The confusion that follows narcissistic abuse can feel deeply disorienting.
+The confusion that follows narcissistic abuse feels deeply disorienting.

 It may seem as if your instincts disappeared somewhere along the way.